Pilou97/rock-n-rollup/doc/src/plugins/index.md

 # fn main() {}
 ```

-If you don't care of the `Runtime` you can restrict your function to your plugin and only your plugin:
+If you don't care of the `Runtime`, you can restrict your function to your plugin and only your plugin:

 ```rust, noplayground
 # extern crate rock_n_rollup;